mozilla/autophone/INSTALL.md

 Check that "adb devices" shows each desired device.

+#### Installing USBWatchdog ####

+Autophone supports the optional use of the USBWatchdog service to detect when a device is no longer reachable via USB.
+See [USBWatchdog on github](https://github.com/bclary/USBWatchdog) for instructions on how to install USBWatchdog.

 ### Using an emulator ###

 If desired, the Android emulator can be used in place of a physical device.